publiccodenet/product-steering/README.md

 4. Go to your newly created target product-steering repository and alter the `TEMPLATE README Product steering`.
 And remove any template specific documentation and instructions  including this '`product-steering template instructions`

->NOTE: Everything below this line is the template README you can use for your target repository.
+>NOTE: Everything below this line is the template README you can use for your target repository.Everything **above** this line can be safely deleted in your target repository

 ---